bhuiyan-chafi/sdn-docker/readme.md

 ## Initial Challenge

 We studied [ONOS](https://opennetworking.org/onos/) SDN controller during our course.
 The controller was excellent but for some reason it has been dropped and no longer having supports from the community.
-There are emerging technologies, but still ONOS gives a very in dept knowledge about flow-rules, packet-forwarding, QoS, etc. And for students it is the best.
+There are emerging technologies, but still ONOS gives a very in-depth knowledge about flow-rules, packet-forwarding, QoS, etc. And for students it is the best.
 But installing ONOS in different machines(having different CPU architecture) was and still is challenging.

-So, we are trying to dockerize the whole process so that we can: run linux virtual network topologies, with mininet, using ONOS controller and building ONOS application using Bazel and Maven.
+So, we are trying to dockerize the whole process so that we can: run linux virtual network topologies, with mininet, using ONOS controller and building ONOS application using Bazel and Maven using docker.
+And the whole process becomes platform independent.

 ## If you have a MAC